hombreperro45/docs/docs/guides/cli-intro.md

 # RetroArch CLI

-RetroArch is composed of robust graphical interfaces as well as a powerful and a command-line interface (CLI).
+RetroArch can be utilized via its robust graphical interfaces as well as a powerful command-line interface (CLI).
 Getting familiar with the command-line helps you understand the design principles of RetroArch.

 Note: please be aware of whether your system uses DOS/Windows style paths with backslashes `\` or Unix-style paths with forward slashes: `/`.